 Overview

-Chris Zentz has a wide-ranging electric practice that includes regular involvement in both energy transactions and regulatory proceedings before the Federal Energy Regulatory Commission (FERC), State utility commissions, and Bonneville Power Administration.
+Chris Zentz has a wide-ranging project development and energy regulatory practice that includes regular involvement in both energy transactions and regulatory proceedings.
 Chris enjoys working with a wide-ranging client base that reflects all sectors of the energy industry, including investor-owned utilities, public power entities, independent power producers, renewable developers, investors, governmental entities, and power marketers.
+Chris’ experience extends to development of conventional and emerging technologies, including thermal, non-emitting, storage, transmission, and other, nascent technologies.

 Having worked in-house and previously owned his own business, Chris can relate to the pressures, demands, and deadlines his clients face.
 Drawing on this experience, he brings a practical, solutions-focused approach to timely achieving his clients’ goals.
-Chris enmeshes himself in his clients’ businesses to better understand the underlying legal needs and goals, thereby allowing him to tailor his legal advice in a way that maximizes the chances of success and achieves his clients’ desired outcome.
+Chris enmeshes himself in his clients’ businesses to better understand the underlying legal needs and goals, thereby allowing him to tailor his legal advice in a way that maximizes the chances of success and achieves his clients’ desired outcome in a practical and efficient manner.

 - District of Columbia